christofolo/christofolo.github.io/musictheory.md

 You'll notice that the scale will contain each letter name and loop back to A after the G. I don't know why the first major isn't A Major.
 There is a lot of history to how music has developed over the years.
 What's interesting is the first note on the piano is an A (the farthest left/lowest note).
 What's interesting is that A is the first minor scale.
 We will discuss minor scales in Part 6.

 You can choose a different "Tonic" and create a new palette of notes.
 For example, let's choose "G" as our tonic and apply the 221-2221 formula.
 When starting on the 3rd fret, you'll notice some of the notes overlap the C Major Scale.

+Practice Exercises:

+1. Play the C major scale on the low E string.
+Say each note as you play it!
+2. Play the C major scale on the A string (starting on the 3rd fret).
+Say each note as you play it!

 ## Part 4: The other notes: sharps and flats